Abeeekoala/IAC-Team-12/personal statements/Abraham.md

 - The PDF test consistently failed.
 Upon close investigation, I realized that the base address to load the `pdf_data` was not set correctly according to the memory map.
 - Before implementing the new `PCTarget` logic, I added a mux to select inputs between `rs1` or `PC` for `PCTarget`, which allowed the `JALR` instruction to behave as expected.
-- TestPDF can not pass until I realize that `RET` is actually attempting to write to `x0` and there should be no action for this.
+- TestPDF can not pass until I realize that `RET` is actually attempting to write to `ZERO` and there should be no action for this.
 Yet, our regfile did not inpose this restriction.
 So this fix had been critical for us.
 (1 line = 3+ hours starring at the GTKWave).

 These are just two examples of the many errors and bugs I encountered during the project.
 Each issue required careful debugging, investigation, and iterative fixes to ensure the CPU functioned as expected.
 More examples of the bugs/ errors fixed can be found in this [commit](https://github.com/Abeeekoala/IAC-Team-12/commit/52ca8fb5fd7e75723d944415bbf97a599b7b1d56).